 '''

-// your raw XML combined query here

 ).withFormat(Format.XML));

+// your raw JSON combined query here

+).withFormat(Format.JSON));

 '''

-For more complete examples, see "Combined Query Examples" on page 160.
+For more complete examples, see "Combined Query Examples" on page 166.

 Use any handle class that implements com.marklogic.client.io.marker.StructureWriteHandle.
 The Java API includes structureWriteHandle implementations that support creating a structure in XML or JSON from input sources such as a string (stringHandle), a file (FileHandle), a stream (InputStreamHandle), and popular abstractions (DOMHandle, DOM4JHandle, JDOMHandle).
 For a complete list of implementations, see the Java Client API Documentation.